Spectral problems for non elliptic symmetric systems with dissipative boundary conditions: Introduction

 where $\alpha \geq 0$ is a smooth function on $\partial \Omega.$ Let $V_0(t) = e^{t G_f}$ be the unitary group related to the Cauchy problem for the wave equation in $\R \times \R^n.$ The strategy of Lax-Phillips in \cite{LP2} was to prove that for $\Re z > 0$ the difference

 is a compact operator.

 For symmetric systems whose generators are not elliptic and for which coercivity holds only for data satisfying additional constraints, like the divergence free constraints for the Maxwell equations, the coercivity estimates for the generators hold on different spaces.
 This prevents a direct application of the strategy in \cite{LP2}.
 We show that for $\Re z < 0$ the operator $G_b - z$ on $\Hp$ is Fredholm.
 The main difficulty is to prove that there exists at least one point $z_0, \: \Re z_0 <0,$ such that the index of $G_b - z_0$ is equal to zero.
-Our proof uses scattering theory.
-We apply the representation of the scattering matrix ${\mathcal S}(z)$ established for elliptic systems with conservative boundary conditions in \cite{MT} and for non elliptic systems with dissipative boundary conditions in \cite{P3}.\\
+Thus we must exclude the case when the entire half plane $\{ \Re z < 0\}$ is included in the spectrum of $G_b$ as in the case of a semigroup related to the one side shift (see Example 1 in \cite{LP2}).